RaphWa/temp_and_humi_arduino/README.md

 - temp= 32.45 --> activated LEDs: T10, T20, T30 and T1, T2 and T0.1, T0.2, T0.3, T0.4
 - temp= 10.03 --> activated LEDs: T10
 - temp= 21.90 --> activated LEDs: T10, T20 and T1 and T0.1, T0.4, T0.5, T0.8
-- temp= -05.30 --> activated LEDs: LED at index (0|0) and T1, T2, T3, T4, T5 and T0.1, T0.2, T0.3
+- temp= -05.30 --> activated LEDs: LED at index (0|0) and LED at index (2|0) and T1, T2, T3, T4, T5 and T0.1, T0.2, T0.3

 ### Fifth row
 No LEDs within the fifth row are being activated.

 ### Sixth, seventh and eighth row
 The three rows at the indices 5, 6 and 7 display the measured humidity.
+Like the display of the temperature, only the first two numbers before the point and the first number after the point are displayed, if the measured humidity is not 100.0%.
+If the the measured humidity is 100.0% all LEDs within the three rows will be deactivated and the LED at the index (6|0) will be activated.
+Something similar happens if the measured humidity is 0.0%: all LEDs within the three rows will be deactivated and the LED at the index (5|0) will be activated.
+The number 9 is displayed in the pattern [PATTERN_TO_DISPLAY_NUMBER_NINE](https://github.com/RaphWa/temp_and_humi_arduino/blob/main/nano/nano.ino) (On=1, Off=0).
+Some examples for displaying measured humidity on the 8x8 LED Matrix are:
+- humi= 56.23 --> activated LEDs: H10, H20, H30, H40, H50 and H1, H2, H3, H4, H5, H6 and H0.1, H0.2
+- humi= 49.07 --> activated LEDs: H10, H20, H30, H40 and H1, H4, H5, H8
+- humi= 60.84 --> activated LEDs: LED at index (3|0) and H10, H20, H30, H40, H50, H60 and H0.1, H0.2, H0.3, H0.4, H0.5, H0.6, H0.7, H0.8
+- humi= 32.10 --> activated LEDs: LED at index (4|0) and H10, H20, H30 and H1, H2 and H0.1

 # Structure
 The following text shows or/and explains the structure of the hardware and the software of this project.

 ## Structure of the hardware
-The following text and tables show waht modules were being used and how to connect them.
+The following text and tables show what modules were being used and how to connect them.

 ### Used hardware
 - Arduino Nano